johnroutledge/milestone-project-2/README.md

 * Neon color scheme and fonts to give a retro feel
 * Classic game play sound effects to maintain the retro feel and also give extra user feedback
 * Instructions that load as a modal when page is loaded and also when 'help' button is pressed
+* Flashing button to indicate which button the player should have clicked after making a mistake
 * High score area to add an element of competitiveness

 **Future Features to Implement**